Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** 10 minutes

 </div>

 An incredibly durable and sticky glue spills forth from the trip, coating everything nearby.
 When detonated, a 2 tile radius around the trick becomes covered in glue for the duration of this trick and is partially obscured.
-Whenever a creature begins their turn in this ground effect or enters it for the first time in their turn, make a Prowess attack against them.
+Whenever a creature begins their turn in this ground effect or enters it for the first time in their turn, make a special attack against Prowess against them.
 If you hit, apply one stack of rooted to them.

 ## Surprise!